An Epic Road Trip to Scotland

 Oban

 Oban was the refreshing change we needed on our road trip to Scotland.
-The seafood capital of Scotland, Oban is also the unofficial capital of the West Highlands, the “Gateway to the Isles” and home to Oban Whisky, one of Scotland’s smallest distilleries, but more on the distillery in a little while.
+The seafood capital of Scotland, Oban, is also the unofficial capital of the West Highlands, the “Gateway to the Isles” and home to Oban Whisky, one of Scotland’s smallest distilleries, but more on the distillery in a little while.

 Would a trip to Scotland be complete without a visit to a whisky distillery?
-We opted for the Oban Cask Signature Experience.
-We are not fans of whisky, but wanted the experience of going to a whisky distillery, given we were in Scotland.
-Undoubtedly, the tour was enjoyable and gave us a new appreciation for whisky, but it did not change the taste of it on our tongues…so we headed to the pub for a nice pint of ale to wash the whisky flavour away!
+We opted for the Obanย Cask Signature Experience.
+We are not fans of whisky, but we wanted the experience of visiting a whisky distillery, given we were in Scotland.
+Undoubtedly, the tour was enjoyable and gave us a new appreciation for whisky, but it did not change the taste of it on our tongues, so we headed to the pub for a nice pint of ale to wash the whisky flavour away!
 Sorry, whisky fans!
-And if you fancy a sweet treat during your jaunt around Oban, we recommend visiting Oban Chocolate Company.
+And if you fancy a sweet treat during your jaunt around Oban, we recommend a visit to Oban Chocolate Company.
 They do delicious waffles!

-If you want to keep up with our travels, please subscribe to our mailing list.
-We won’t spam you.
-We’ll only be in touch with exciting news and new stuff!
+To keep up with our travels, please subscribe to our mailing list.
+We won’t spam you; we’ll only contact you with exciting news and new stuff!
+Enter your email in the box below and hit subscribe!